 The MUST Know, True Facts about PetSafe Wireless Fence Pet Containment System

 The invisible fence system works by transmitting an electromagnetic frequency.
-When your dog approaches the boundary, the collar will sound a warning tone.
+When your dog approaches the boundary, the collar will sound a warning tone (just like in a GPS dog collar: Explained here).
 If your dog actually crosses the boundary, they will receive a slight shock called a static correction.
 This shock is not harmful but it gets the pet’s attention.
 It is similar to when you shock yourself on a doorknob after walking on carpet.
 The shock will last for thirty seconds.
 If your dog does not return to the boundary area after thirty seconds, the collar will turn off for the next five minutes.
 Then it will repeat the thirty-second shock every five minutes until your pet returns.
 You can adjust the intensity of the shock.
 You can turn the shock off completely by using the tone-only option, that simply repeats the warning tone instead of the static correction, but this option is only recommended for training.